San Juan Islands Kayak Tours

 - The “South” route begins at San Juan Island National Historical Park at the south end of San Juan Island.
-Killer whale watching is excellent here, too.
+Killer whale watching has been excellent here, too.
 Especially on the Salmon Bank that extends from the picturesque Cattle Point Lighthouse.
 The largest concentrations of baitfish and salmon occur here and attract orcas, minke whales, porpoises, seals and sea lions.
-Orca pods and minke whales visit almost daily and may make repeated visits in a single day.
+Orca pods and minke whales traditionally visit nearly daily and may make repeated visits in a single day.
 We may decide to operate your tour on this route depending on a variety of factors, including availability of campsites, recent patterns of whale sightings, anticipated weather, and the predicted power and direction of tidal currents.
 We will certainly use this route on several trips, but usually don’t make the determination until too late to provide notice.
 Rarely, we may know in advance and will post the dates here.
 They will be labeled in the online reservation system as “South Route”.

 - The “West” route is the absolute best for orca whale watching encounters with the highest chance of sightings.
 From our launch beach at San Juan County Park on San Juan Island, we explore south to Lime Kiln Park and beyond, and north to Henry Island.
-This should be the least physically demanding route, but the most productive for killer whale sightings.
+This should be the least physically demanding route, but has been the most productive for killer whale sightings.
 The trade-off is that we camp at our launch beach on San Juan Island and will not visit the “wilder” parts of the archipelago.
-Confirmed dates are June 22, June 29, July 6, July 13, July 27, Aug 3, Aug 10, Aug 17 and Aug 31.
-These dates are labeled in our online reservation system “West Route”.
+There are no confirmed dates in 2021 yet.
+If they develop, we will post them here and label them in our online reservation system as “West Route”.

 - Please note: The green-shaded area can experience extreme winds or currents even in summer.
 This can occasionally cause us to reduce our intended time within, or avoid entirely, the primary orca watching zone as safety is the top priority.
 In these situations we always have opportunities to watch for whales from trails or beaches that overlook the the best areas.